 Kathy Sparks, owner of the Team Sparks Realty Group, will tell the GFWC Western Fairfax County Woman's Club (WFCWC) at its monthly meeting at 7 p.m. on Monday, March 20 at the Cale Community Center what it is like to be a self-employed single woman working in real estate in Northern Virginia and also give some tips and pointers on preparing a house for sale.
 Sparks is a licensed Realtor, an accredited staging professional, a certified investor agent specialist, and a property owner and investor herself.
 She will share stories about her professional life and show examples of good staging and presentation that helps homes sell.

 WFCWC usually meets at 7 p.m. on the third Monday of the month, September through May, at the Cale Community Center, 4615 Stringfellow Road.
 Guests are welcome and admission is free.
 For more information about WFCWC, visit www.wfcwc.org or call Mary Jane Hasselkus at 703-378-4250.

 Dulles Suburban Center Meetings

 As the Dulles Suburban Center Study enters into its second phase, the Advisory Group has set its schedule for the next several months.
 Residents are invited to attend the meetings and hear what the group is discussing regarding land use in the Dulles Suburban Center.
-The upcoming meetings will be held at 7 p.m. at the Sully District Governmental Center, 4900 Stonecroft Blvd., Chantilly, on Feb.
-21, March 6, and March 21.
+The next meeting will be held at 7 p.m. at the Sully District Governmental Center, 4900 Stonecroft Blvd., Chantilly, on March 21.

-Specific meeting topics will be posted on the Dulles Suburban Study website http://www.fairfaxcounty.gov/dpz/dullessuburbancenter/meetings.htm closer to the date of each meeting.
+Specific meeting topics will be posted on the Dulles Suburban Study website http://www.fairfaxcounty.gov/dpz/dullessuburbancenter/meetings.htm.

 Food Donations for WFCM